spineo/RGButterflyDocs/Programming.md

 ### App Design

-Several months were spend on the _App Design_.
+__I believe that the several months I spent up front on the _App Design_ paid off significantly when it came to development time__.
 The process that followed is outlined below:

 1. ___Design the initial Wire Diagram___: The 'Wire Diagram' was a schematic drawn on a large whiteboard.
 While the initial diagram did not take long to complete (maybe about an hour) it was the result of weeks of brainstorming and successfully outlined my vision.
 I would often tweak the drawing as I worked out my main features.